-While many of Africa's spiders are harmless, there are a few particularly large and/or venomous species that are guaranteed to upset any arachnaphobe.
-From spiders capable of killing a child with a single bite to spiders that simply look terrifying, here's our top eight list of the continent's scariest spiders.
-Don't let this article put you off traveling to Africa though—like most animals, spiders are inherently afraid of humans and usually go out of their way to avoid them.
+While many of Africa's spider species are harmless, there are a few particularly large and/or venomous species that are guaranteed to upset any arachnophobe.
+These range from spiders that are capable of killing a child with a single bite to spiders that simply look terrifying.
+Don't let this put you off traveling to Africa, though—like most animals, spiders are inherently afraid of humans and usually go out of their way to avoid them.
 Some spider species are actually quite beautiful, and all of them are essential to the environment's natural balance.

 Known elsewhere as widow spiders, button spiders are amongst the most dangerous of all African spider species.
 All button spiders belong to the genus Latrodectus, and there are six different species found in Africa.
 Four of these are classified as black button or black widow spiders.
 The venom of these spiders is highly neurotoxic, and females have the potential to kill a child or an infirm adult.
 Immediate medical attention is required for any victim.
-Black button spiders are identified by their bulbous black or dark brown bodies, marked with a red spot or stripe.
-The other two species are known as brown button spiders, and are less toxic - however, treatment is still required.
+Black button spiders are identified by their bulbous, pitch black bodies, marked with a red spot or stripe above the spinneret (or silk-spinning organ).
+They typically stay away from human residences and are most often encountered in rural areas.

 Ogre-faced spiders belong to the genus Deinopis, of which there are at least eight different species living in continental Africa.
 These incredible creatures are not venomous, but are nevertheless capable of inducing nightmares thanks to their monstrous looks.
-In fact, the Greek name Deinopis roughly translates as "fearful appearance" - a moniker earned by the spiders' elongated shape and oversized median posterior eyes.
-However, ogre-faced spiders only measure around 20mm in length, and have a strange hunting technique that makes them fascinating to watch.
+In fact, the Greek name Deinopis roughly translates as "fearful appearance"; a moniker earned by the spiders' elongated shape and oversized median posterior eyes.
+However, ogre-faced spiders only measure around 0.8 inches in length, and have a strange hunting technique that makes them fascinating to watch.
 They spin a net-like web between their front legs, which they then cast over unsuspecting prey.

-The violin spider belongs to the family Loxosceles, and is known in other parts of the world as the brown recluse spider.
-There are 12 species of violin spider in Africa, measuring between 30mm and 50mm in length.
+The violin spider belongs to the family Loxosceles and is known in other parts of the world as the brown recluse spider.
+There are 12 species of violin spider in Africa, measuring between 1.2 and two inches in length.
 Despite their relatively small size, violin spiders are highly venomous.
-Their venom destroys tissue, causing a specific kind of skin necrosis known as loxoscelism in 66% of cases.
+Their venom destroys tissue, causing a specific kind of skin necrosis known as loxoscelism in 66 percent of cases.
 The danger of secondary infection is high if left untreated.
 Fortunately, violin spiders are shy by nature, and rarely bite humans.
 They are nocturnal and nest under rocks and logs rather than weaving webs.
 They are usually brown, with a characteristic violin-shaped mark and six eyes.

-This is the common name for spiders belonging to the genus Palystes.
-They are part of the huntsman spider family, and often inspire fear thanks to the fact that some species have a total leg span of up to 110mm.
-Rain spiders are hairy, bulbous and have visible fangs, and yet they are some of the least dangerous species on this list.
+Rain spider is the common name for spiders belonging to the genus Palystes.
+They are part of the huntsman spider family, and often inspire fear thanks to the fact that some species have a total leg span of up to 4.7 inches.
+Rain spiders are hairy, bulbous, and have visible fangs, and yet are some of the least dangerous species on this list.
 Although female rain spiders are known to aggressively defend their eggs, bites are rare.
 Even when they do occur, the rain spider's venom is weak, so that symptoms are no worse than a common bee sting.
 Bites usually heal by themselves in a matter of days.
 Rain spiders are named for their habit of entering houses just before the summer rains.

 Six-Eyed Sand Spider